Pappa/CTO-Fantasy/code/cto-fantasy/docs/PROJECT_GOALS.md

 ## 7. Introducing best practices by hiring staff

 Hiring good staff, with good attributes, will increase the likelihood of improvements being introduced during retrospectives and tech talks.

+## 8. Load preset teams

+In order to tune the gameplay, or later to teach specific scenarions, it should be possible to load preset teams with controlled skill values into the game.

+3 presets have been created:

+REACT_APP_TEAM=poor npm start
+REACT_APP_TEAM=average npm start
+REACT_APP_TEAM=good npm start

+## 9. Debug mode

+Enable a debug mode to show more information when developing than will be seen by the player.

+REACT_APP_DEBUG=on npm start